-IV. < ORIGINAL MAILED PAPER NOT DELIVERED
+IV.
+ORIGINAL MAILED PAPER NOT DELIVERED

-Paragraphs (b) and (c) of 37 CFR 1.8 concern the situation where a paper containing a Certificate was timely deposited in the U.S. mail or transmitted by facsimile, but never received by the U.S. Patent and Trademark Office.
+Paragraphs (b) and (c) of 37 CFR 1.8 concern the situation where a paper containing a Certificate was timely deposited in the U.S. \\>Postal Service,< transmitted by facsimile >or transmitted via EFS-Web<, but never received by the U.S. Patent and Trademark Office.
 In the TCs, all submissions under these paragraphs should be considered and the sufficiency thereof determined by the TC Director.
 The statement required by 37 CFR 1.8(b)(3) is no longer required to be verified.